July Issue: Implicit Bias in Nursing, Grief Support for Hospital Staff, Understanding Malpractice, More

 Cultivating Quality: Creating a Culture of Mobility: Using Real-Time Assessment to Drive Outcomes

-The authors describe how they implemented an intervention based on the use of three new assessment tools to promote awareness of the importance of early mobility among nurses and […]
+The authors describe how they implemented an intervention based on the use of three new assessment tools to promote awareness of the importance of early mobility among nurses and physical and […]

 2018-11-26T08:38:54-05:00November 26th, 2018|Nursing|0 Comments